skoczen/will/docs/improve.md

 ## Improve will's core

-For big core features, you're probably best off opening an issue, and discussing it with one of the core developers, before you hack your nights and weekends away.
+For big core features, you're probably best off opening an issue, and discussing it with one of the core developers *before* you hack your nights and weekends away.

 Core changes to will are very much welcome.
-In many cases, proposed changes have already been thought through, and there may be gotchas or sticking points we couldn't get past.
+In some cases, proposed changes have already been thought through, and there may be gotchas or sticking points we couldn't get past.
 In other cases, it might be a direction we've purposely decided not to take will.
 In most cases, we simply haven't thought of it, and would love the improvement!

 It's always great to get a heads up of what's coming down the pipe, and have an open dialog.
 Thanks for reaching out and starting one!